jethrokuan/braindump/content/zettels/theory_of_computation.md

 First, we simplify our task by modifying \\(P\\) slightly to give it the following three features.

-#### Deterministic Pushdown Automata {#deterministic-pushdown-automata}
+-    Deterministic Pushdown Automata

     DPDAs accept a class of languages between the regular languages and the CFLs.

     We can easily show that DPDAs accept all regular languages by making it simulate a DFA (ignoring the stack).

     While DPDAs cannot represent all CFLs, it is able to represent languages that have unambiguous grammars.

 ## Properties of Context-Free Languages {#properties-of-context-free-languages}